High-definition map

-A high-definition map (HD map) is a highly accurate map used in autonomous driving, containing details not normally present on traditional maps.
+A high-definition map (HD map) is a highly accurate map used primarily in the field of autonomous driving, containing details not normally present on traditional maps.
+HD maps are often captured using an array of sensors, such as LiDARs, radars, digital cameras, and GPS, and they can also be constructed using aerial imagery.
 Such maps can be precise at a centimetre level.

-HD maps are often captured using an array of sensors, such as LiDARs, radars, digital cameras, and GPS.
-HD maps can also be constructed using aerial imagery.

 High-definition maps for self-driving cars usually include map elements such as road shape, road marking, traffic signs, and barriers.
 Maintaining high accuracy is one of the biggest challenges in building HD maps of real-world roads.
 With regard to accuracy, there are two main focus points that determine the quality of an HD map: